lpaulette/CSE150A-group_project/README_M3.md

 __*num_access_files:*__ this feature indicates the number of sensitive files accessed in he session.
  - If an attacker successfully logs in, they will attempt to steal data, leading to a high num_access_files count.<br/>

+# Data preprocessing

+# Training setup

+if you used a library like pgmpy, etc., be sure to explain what it does.
+Then, cite your source (library homepage link or documentation is sufficient) at the bottom of your README.md file.

 # Sources
  - https://www.sciencedirect.com/science/article/pii/S1877050918301637/pdf?md5=01cd358af58d0786a80be6fb0b09e310&pid=1-s2.0-S1877050918301637-main.pdf
  - https://kdd.ics.uci.edu/databases/kddcup99/task.html